Retirement Income Planning: Developing Your Distribution Strategy

 Total return investing focuses on the combined return from both income (dividends and interest) and capital appreciation (growth in value).
 Instead of relying only on dividends or interest for income, this approach allows you to sell portions of your investments when you need money while letting the rest continue to grow.

-This strategy can be particularly effective in retirement because it gives you more flexibility in choosing investments.
+This strategy may offer certain advantages in retirement because it gives you more flexibility in choosing investments.
 You’re not limited to only dividend-paying stocks or bonds.
 You can invest in growth stocks, index funds, or other investments that might not pay much income but have good potential for overall returns.

 Balancing Growth and Income